popcar2/Franco_AHK/README.md

 Writing english letters instantly write their arabic counterparts (for example, "s" --> "س", "h" --> "ه")

-Letters that usually form a different pronounciation are converted automatically as well (for example, "sh" --> "ش"), but you can cancel out of it and go back to "ته" by pressing backspace.
+Letters that usually form a different pronounciation are converted automatically as well (for example, "sh" --> "ش"), but you can cancel out of it and go back to "سه" by pressing backspace.

 Pressing shift + a letter will cycle through different variants of it.
 For example pressing "A" will form "أ", and typing "AA" will form "إ", and so on.